Porges/ways-to-play/articles/games/konane.md

 board.
 An archæological survey on the island of Lanai [@Emory24, p.
 84] found 14 boards, with sizes ranging from 8×8 to 13×20.^[The complete list of sizes found
 was: 8×8, 8×11, 8×13, 9×10 (2 boards), 9×13 (2), 10×10, 11×11, 11×13, 13×13,
-13×15, 13×20, and 15×15.] @PeterBuck shows two 12×15 boards from the Bishop
+13×15, 13×20, and 15×15.]
+Peter Buck shows two 12×15 boards from the Bishop
-Museum.^[One of these is also shown in @CulinHawaiian.]
+Museum [@PeterBuck].^[One of these is also shown by Culin [@CulinHawaiian].]

-@PeterBuck also describes another board in the Bishop Museum which has 10 rows that alternate in length between 6 & 7 holes.
-This seems to be the same board described by @Emory24 [p.
-84], where the pits are set “quincuncially”.
-This is probably not a board for playing [kōnane]{lang="haw"}, but for playing a game similar to [damas]{lang="es"} (‘Spanish draughts’), which is known in Hawaii as [mū]{lang="haw"}.
+Peter Buck also describes another board in the Bishop Museum which has 10 rows that alternate in length between 6 & 7 holes [@PeterBuck].
+This seems to be the same board described by Emory, where the pits are set quincuncially [@Emory24, p.
+84].
+This is probably not a board for playing [kōnane]{lang="haw"}, but for playing a game similar to [damas]{lang="es"}
+(‘Spanish draughts’), which is known in Hawaii as [mū]{lang="haw"}.
 However, it could also be used to play [kōnane]{lang="haw"} by playing the game on the diagonal.

 <figure itemprop="image" itemscope="itemscope"
 itemtype="http://schema.org/ImageObject" class="wide"><img